MRod21/home_paint_manager/README.md

 ## Development

-The rake task "rake db:console" is available for you to drop into pry at any time, without having to have put a binding.pry in place previously.
+The rake task "rake console" is available for you to drop into pry at any time, without having to have put a binding.pry in place previously.

 ## Contributing